-For further information, please contact:
+For further information, please contact: Mr. Robert Smith Director of Planning Planning Department City of Montgomery/Montgomery MPO 25 Washington Avenue

-Mr. Robert Smith Director of Planning Planning Department City of Montgomery/Montgomery MPO 25 Washington Avenue Montgomery, AL 36104 Phone: (334) 241-2218 Fax: (334) 241-2326 E-mail: rsmith@montgomeryal.gov
+Montgomery, AL 36104 Phone: (334) 241-2218 Fax: (334) 241-2326

-Adopted by the Metropolitan Planning Organization (MPO) January 20th, 2022
+E-mail: rsmith@montgomeryal.gov Adopted by the Metropolitan Planning Organization (MPO) January 20th, 2022

-This Long Range Plan is a cooperative effort of the U.S. Department of Transportation, Federal Highway Administration, Federal Transit Administration, Alabama Department of Transportation, and local governments in partial fulfillment of Task 3.1 of the FY 2015 Unified Planning Work Program.
-This document is prepared by the staff to the Metropolitan Planning Organization, pursuant to requirements set forth in amended 23 USC 134 (THE FAST ACT, Sections 1201 and 1202, July 2012) and 23 CFR 450.
+This Long Range Plan is a cooperative effort of the U.S. Department of Transportation, Federal Highway Administration, Federal Transit Administration, Alabama Department of Transportation, and local governments in partial fulfillment of the FY 2021 Unified Planning Work Program.
+This document is prepared by the staff to the Metropolitan Planning Organization, pursuant to requirements set forth in 23 USC 134 and 135 (amended by the FAST Act, Sections 1201 and 1202, December 2015) and 23 CFR 450.
 The contents of this document do not necessarily reflect the official views or policies of the U.S. Department of Transportation.